unalignedcoder/CalibreImportShellExtension/README.md

 ## Usage
 Simply right-click on any eBook, or group of eBooks, and select "Import to Calibre".
 The entry submenu will offer a list of all Calibre libraries presently in the system.
-Select the one you want to import the books into.
+Select the one into which you want to import the books.

 ![image](https://github.com/user-attachments/assets/ecfdf0b3-12b1-4ed7-bf86-12003f958bb0)